hikawi/lubook/server/README.md

 ## API Routes

 All API requests on production server should go to `https://api.lubook.club/`.
 On your local development server, start both the server and client separately, and let client read from `localhost`.
 Or, that's what I do.
+For me, it would be Astro client running on port `4321`, and the Express server running on port `3000`.
+You can modify this however you like and setup environment variables accordingly.

 ### User Routes (`user.controller.ts`)